9 Best Under Eye Oils

 When looking for an oil for under the eye, you want the consistency to be lighter and thinner than other body oils or serums.

-The thinner oil will be able to absorb into the delicate under eye skin easily to provide results, without having to worry about any potential breakouts.
+The thinner oil will be able to absorb easily into the delicate under-eye skin, providing results without worrying about potential breakouts.
 For the under-eye area, it is best to look for oils that are light to medium in consistency.

 Type of Oil

-For under eye oils, some of the most common oils are jojoba, almond, and rosehip, along with several others.
-These specific oils are going to target fine lines and wrinkles, as well as discoloration related to dark circles.
-Often times, these oils are combined with one another to create the ultimate under eye treatment.
+For under-eye oils, some of the most common oils include jojoba, almond, and rosehip, among others.
+These specific oils target fine lines and wrinkles, as well as discoloration related to dark circles.

 Ingredients

-If your under-eye area is severely dry or needs extra moisturizer, an eye cream applied first with an under-eye oil on top would be an ideal solution for you.
+If your under-eye area is severely dry or needs extra moisturization, applying an eye cream first with an under-eye oil on top would be an ideal solution for you.

-If you are concerned with puffiness, as well as dark circles, you can look for oil blends that contain ingredients, like caffeine extract, to address both issues.
+If you are concerned with puffiness and dark circles, you can look for oil blends that contain ingredients like caffeine extract to address both issues.

 Best Under Eye Oils – Product Guide